HuMiTriet/VGU-Eureka/documentation/google_authentication.md

 ## Sign in with Google account
 - After having done all the configuration, you can now use the Google as a sign-in method.
-- The following code will demonstrate the process:
+- The first step is trigger the authentication flow.
+The scopes are the permission that our application wants to ask the user for allowance.
 ```dart
 // Trigger the authentication flow
     _googleUser = await GoogleSignIn(